Buenos Aires, Argentina — City Guide 2026

 Teatro Colón — A Guide to Argentina’s Grandest Stage

 Opened in 1908 and consistently ranked among the world’s top three opera houses alongside La Scala and the Palais Garnier, Teatro Colón seats 2,487 with standing room for 500 more.
-The acoustics are considered near-perfect — Luciano Pavarotti called it “the best sound in the world.”
+The acoustics are considered near-perfect — Luciano Pavarotti is widely quoted as praising them as among the world’s finest, though the exact line is more often heard from tour guides than verified to a primary interview.

 Guided tours run every 15 minutes daily (ARS 12,000/~$9, 50 min).
 You’ll see the main auditorium, the golden horseshoe of balconies, backstage workshops where 1,500 staff build sets and costumes, and the underground rehearsal halls.
 Book online at teatrocolon.org.ar to skip the queue.